Find the Best Tankless Water Heater Repair Services in UK

 What is the difference between a condensing and non-condensing tankless water heater?

-Condensing tankless water heaters offer higher efficiency by recovering heat from exhaust.
+Condensing tankless water heaters are more energy-efficient because they extract heat from the exhaust gases before venting them outside. .
 This recovered heat is used to preheat incoming cold water, reducing the amount of energy required to reach the target temperature. .
 Condensing units are more expensive, but they save money over time.

 Non-condensing tankless water heaters don't utilize heat from exhaust.
 They are less energy-efficient than condensing models but are typically less expensive and simpler to install..
 They may require special venting materials due to the high temperatures of the exhaust. .